R&D Partnership Fund -WinterTech Development Program

 Leverage Ontario’s unique climate to validate, test and prototype your winter weather automotive technology and mobility solutions.

-OVIN’s R&D Partnership Fund - WinterTech Development stream supports Ontario small and medium-sized enterprises (SMEs) and their partners to validate, test, prototype, and demonstrate new products and technologies designed to meet the unique demands of winter weather conditions.
+OVIN’s R&D Partnership Fund – WinterTech Development Program supports Ontario small and medium enterprises (SMEs) and their partners to validate, test, prototype, and demonstrate new products and technologies designed to meet the unique demands of winter weather conditions.

-Because of OVIN's WinterTech Development stream, Ontario is a global leader in the commercialization of new winter-ready mobility technologies and solutions.
+Because of OVIN’s WinterTech Development program, Ontario is a global leader in the commercialization of new winter-ready mobility technologies and solutions.

 - Heavy duty vehicles, including commercial vehicles, trucks, buses, recreational vehicles (RVs), and others used for goods movement

 - Transportation infrastructure

 - Commercialization of Ontario-made technologies

 - Demonstration of Ontario-made technologies to potential customers

 - Relationships with researchers to extend company R&D